-The working environment of wind turbines is very bad.
-They must be able to withstand the test of high temperature, severe cold, sand, humidity, and even salt fog.
-The design life of wind turbines is usually 20 years.
-At present, sintered Nd-Fe-B permanent magnets are used in both small wind turbines and megawatt permanent magnet wind turbines.
-Therefore, it is very important to select the magnetic parameters of neodymium permanent magnets and to require the corrosion resistance of magnets.
+The working environment of a wind turbine is very harsh, and it must be able to withstand the test of high temperature, severe cold, wind and sand, humidity, and even salt spray.
+Wind turbines are typically designed to last 20 years.
+At present, sintered NdFeB permanent magnets are used for both small wind turbines and megawatt permanent magnet wind turbines.
+In this article, let’s take a closer look at the application of neodymium magnets in wind turbine generators.

-Neodymium permanent magnet is known as the third generation rare earth permanent magnet, which has the highest magnetic properties so far.
-The main phase of sintered Nd2Fe14B alloy is intermetallic compound Nd2Fe14B, and its saturated magnetic polarization (Js) is 1.6T < 1 >.
-Because sintered Nd2Fe14B permanent magnet alloy is composed of main phase Nd2Fe14B and grain boundary phase, and the grain orientation of Nd2Fe14B is limited by technological conditions, the maximum remanence of the magnet can reach 1.5T at present.
-Vacuum Schmelze GmbH produces NdFeB magnets with a maximum magnetic energy product (BH) max of 57 MGOe.
+The main phase of the sintered NdFeB alloy is the intermetallic compound Nd2Fe14B, and its saturation magnetic polarization (Js) is 1.6T.
+Because the sintered NdFeB permanent magnet alloy is composed of the main phase Nd2Fe14B and the grain boundary phase, and the grain orientation of Nd2Fe14B is limited by the process conditions, the current magnet remanence can reach up to 1.5T.

 The demagnetization curve of NdFeB at room temperature is similar to a straight line.
-Therefore, when designing permanent magnet motors, high-grade NdFeB is often chosen to obtain high air gap magnetic density.
-When the motor is running, due to the existence of alternating demagnetizing field and the demagnetizing effect of instantaneous high current when the load suddenly changes, it is required to choose NdFeB magnets with sufficient coercivity.
+Therefore, when designing permanent magnet motors, high-grade NdFeB magnets are often chosen to obtain high air gap magnetic density.
+When the motor is running, due to the existence of alternating demagnetizing field and the demagnetizing field caused by the instantaneous large current when the load suddenly changes, it is required to choose NdFeB magnets with sufficient coercivity.

-A large permanent magnet wind turbine usually uses thousands of neodymium magnets.
-Each pole of the rotor consists of many magnets.
-The consistency of the magnetic poles of the rotor requires the consistency of the magnets, including the consistency of size tolerance and magnetic properties.
-The so-called consistency of magnetic properties includes that the deviation of magnetic properties between different individuals should be small and that the magnetic properties of a single magnet should be uniform.
+A large permanent magnet wind generator usually uses thousands of neodymium magnets, and each pole of the rotor is composed of many magnets.
+The consistency of rotor poles requires the consistency of magnets, including the consistency of dimensional tolerances and magnetic properties.
+The so-called consistency of magnetic properties includes the small deviation of the magnetic properties between different individuals and the uniformity of the magnetic properties of a single magnet.